 Our work on judicial review includes those relating to the Duggan and Plebgate matters and R (Gopikrishna) v.
 OIA, a long running judicial review of the higher education ombudsman considering the proper approach to errors by university panels.

-Fiona Paterson, Elliot Gold and James Berry have all served as members of the Attorney General’s London Panel of Junior Counsel and Edward Pleeth is currently a member of the B Panel.
-Fiona Paterson leads our Public & Administrative Law team.
+Elliot Gold and James Berry have both served as members of the Attorney General’s London Panel of Junior Counsel and Edward Pleeth and James Berry are currently members of the B Panel.
+David Lawson leads our Public & Administrative Law team.

 24 Hour Urgent Advice

 Our Public & Administrative team provides a 24 hour service, 365 days a year to arrange for urgent advice and representation on applications including injunctions.
 For more details about our emergency service please click here.